 Hello!
-I build these guides to get you started in your information searches.
-Learning a few key things about information systems, and the interests behind their creation, helps us use them more effectively and transparently.
+These guides are designed to get you started in your information searches.
 I am available for information research consultations, and can work with you to develop learning experiences that address the information needs of your course or lab group.
-My work is informed by masters degrees in botany and library science, diverse professional experience in food systems, and ongoing training in evidence synthesis.
+My work is informed by masters degrees in botany and library science, diverse professional experience in food systems, and ongoing study of evidence synthesis.

 AGRICOLA is a comprehensive index to journal articles, book chapters, theses and more in the field of agriculture.
 Disciplines covered include food & human nutrition, agricultural engineering & technology, earth & environmental sciences.

 CAB Abstracts provides research information on agriculture and related applied life sciences, including Agriculture, Animal Health, Forestry, Human Health and Nutrition, and Natural Resources Management.
 Global Health from CABI is the definitive international public health database.